 Share your thoughts, plans and goals about your career development with your mentor in an ongoing fashion

-Set up and carry out developmental activities
+Set up and carry out agreed upon activities designed to further your career

 Work with your mentor to identify people and information that might be helpful to you